-At first glance, you might not think Johnson City is a great city for hikers.
+At first glance, you might not think Johnson City is a great city for hiking.
 But as you’ll soon come to see, there are incredible hiking trails located just a ten-minute drive away from downtown, and plenty more just 15–30 minutes away.

 Whether you are looking for waterfall hikes, easy hikes near town to do with family and kids, or hikes lost in the wilderness that will make you break a sweat, here are the best hiking trails near Johnson City!